The Nursery

 -

-The Nursery is not open to the public.
-It is one of the areas of ground which named the local area ‘Goldenacre’, due to the areas favourable growing conditions and good soil.
-These areas served as market gardens until the arrival of the trams in the 1800s, caused increased housing development in the area.
+Goldenacre earned its name from fertile soils and favourable growing conditions.
+The area once served as market gardens until the arrival of the trams in the 1800s, caused increased housing development in the area.
 Our nursery survived as a cut flower nursery until the late 1950s before being acquired by the Botanic Garden in the early 1960s.

-The primary function is the production of plants grown outside in Edinburgh, the Benmore Botanic Garden, Dawyck Botanic Garden and hardier material for Logan Botanic Garden.
-But it also has many other functions, see 'What we do'.
+The primary function is the production of plants grown outside in Edinburgh, Benmore and Dawyck and hardier material for Logan.
+But it also has many other functions, as outlined below.

 Biosecurity